linkarzu/linkarzu.github.io/_posts/neovim/2024-09-28-multiple-distros.md

 ---
-title: Lazyvim or kickstart in Neovim?
-You should try both and I’ll show you how
+title: Install multiple neovim distros
 description: >-
-  I go over the pros and cons of installing either a neovim distribution or kickstart, and I'll show you how to set them up both.
+  Sometimes you may want to try a neovim version or distribution you may see on a video or somewhere, how can you install them?
 image:
   path: >-
     https://res.cloudinary.com/daqwsgmx6/image/upload/q_75/v1717456413/youtube/neovim/lazyvim-vs-kickstart.avif
-date: '2024-07-09 06:10:00 +0000'
+date: '2024-09-28 06:10:00 +0000'
 categories:
   - neovim
 tags: